-Administrator's information security The Board carries out a formal policies is supported by a governance structure and a risk framework that controls and risk management allows for the identification, control and mitigation of technology risks.
-Administrator have in place to mitigate assessment of the Manager's internal systems every year.
+The Board carries out a formal assessment of the Manager's internal controls and risk management systems every year.
 Following this review and other considerations. the Board concluded that there was no material change in information security risk during the year.